chenxiaolong/avbroot/README.md

     init: [libfs_avb]Returning avb_handle with status: Success
     ```

+    Alternatively, the Android build of avbroot can also be used to [verify the partitions on the device](./README.extra.md#verifying-avb-hashes-and-signatures-on-device).

 9. Reboot back into fastboot and lock the bootloader.
 This will trigger a data wipe again.

     ```bash